w3c/wai-arrm/content/wcag-sc.md

 To learn about WCAG, see the [WCAG Overview](standards-guidelines/wcag/).

-For background and context on this table, description of the roles, and additional information for each role, **see [ARRM: Accessibility Roles and Responsibilities Mapping main page](/planning/arrm/)**.
+For background and context on this table, description of the roles, and additional information for each role, **see [ARRM: Accessibility Roles and Responsibilities Model main page](/planning/arrm/)**.

 <table>
   {% for row in site.data.arrm-matrix %}